 The craziest, most unique and funniest show in Tokyo is back!!

 NOTE: Due to technical difficulties, the show is currently under maintenance and its performances have been put on hold for the time being.
 At this time, there is no scheduled date for reopening.
-Once information on the reopening becomes available, this article will be updated accordingly.

 Robot Restaurant used to be one of the top tourist attractions in Tokyo, but it sadly closed permanently in 2021 due to Japan’s tourism situation.